humdrum-tools/vhv-documentation/filters/dissonant/index.md

-###  Suspension ornaments (r, o) ###

-Two types of dissonant suspension ornaments are detected by the dissonant tool, both of which occur during what would normally be the dissonant phase of the suspension.

-#### Rearticulated suspension (r) ####
+### Rearticulated suspension (r) ###

-The first type of ornamentation consists of a simple rearticulation of the suspended note before it resolves down by step.
+The most common type of suspension ornamentation in the Renaissance is to leap down a third from the suspened dissonance before resolving both dissonances with a step up.
+This type of ornament falls under the larger category of reverse &eacute;chapp&eacute;es (see above).
+Another type of ornamentation consists of a simple rearticulation of the suspended note before it resolves down by step.
 The reartuclated note is generally a semi-minim (quarter note) and is labeled in the analyses with an `r`.
 While this figuration (shown below) does occur